Lavender Garden Cameron Highlands

 Where Is Lavender Garden?

-You can’t miss this place as the signboard is huge.
+They have a huge signboard in front that you cannot miss.
 And the number of cars in front of this place will slow you down anyways.

 Front Of Lavender Farm In Cameron Highlands